yugabyte/yugabyte-db/docs/content/v2024.2/yugabyte-platform/back-up-restore-universes/disaster-recovery/disaster-recovery-setup.md

 ## Add a database to an existing DR

 On the DR replica, create a database with the same name as that on the DR primary.
-In [Manual Schema Changes](../#manual-schema-changes) mode, you don't need to create objects on the DR replica.
+In [Manual schema change](../#manual-schema-changes) mode, you don't need to create objects on the DR replica.
 In this mode, DR performs a full copy of the data to be replicated on the DR primary, and automatically creates tables and objects, and restores data on the DR replica from the DR primary.
-However, in [Semi-automated Schema Changes](../#semi-automated-schema-changes) mode, you need to create all objects (tables, indexes etc) on the DR replica exactly the same way as the DR primary prior to setting up xcluster DR.
+However, in [Semi-automated schema change](../#semi-automatic-schema-changes) mode, you need to create all objects (tables, indexes etc) on the DR replica exactly the same way as the DR primary prior to setting up xCluster DR.

 To add a database to DR, do the following: